dotnet/roslynator/docs_old/how-to-migrate-analyzers-to-version3.md

-﻿# How to: Migrate Analyzers to Version 3.0
+﻿# How to Migrate Analyzers to Version 3.0

 ## List of Analyzers